BabylonJS/OldDocumentationSite/content/tutorials/03_Advanced/Transparency_and_How_Meshes_Are_Rendered.md

 - Any mesh that does not fit into one of the above categories

-Occasionally, you may have some of your meshes falling into the wrong category, e.g. an alpha tested mesh unnecessarily marked as alpha-blended, or a mesh staying opaque when it shouldn't.
+Occasionally, you may have some of your meshes falling into the wrong category, e.g. an alpha tested mesh unnecessarily marked as alpha blended, or a mesh staying opaque when it shouldn't.
 This will give you weird glitches, which can sometimes be very annoying.
 You should refer to this article to check how your meshes and materials properties are set.

 You're welcome to use this [playground example](http://babylonjs-playground.azurewebsites.net/#1PHYB0#6) to experiment on the different things explained here.
 Pressing F9 will switch between normal render and depth buffer render.